thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 {% include docs/user-guide/rule-engine-2-0/advanced-processing-strategies-hazards.md %}

-The ability to configure each persistence action independently—including setting different deduplication intervals—is designed primarily as a performance optimization.
+Due to the scenarios described above, the ability to configure each persistence action independently—including setting different deduplication intervals—should be treated as a performance optimization rather than a strict processing guarantee.
-Because of the scenarios described above, these settings should be viewed as performance enhancements rather than strict processing guarantees.

 **Configuration: Scope**